 Typically the counsellor will ask you both questions about your experiences and how you are feeling.
 If you are not comfortable talking it might take other forms like drawing or writing down your thoughts.

 Freephone 0808 802 0050 to find out more and to book a counselling appointment.
-Alternatively complete an online enquiry form.
+Alternatively, complete an enquiry form.

 Appointments are available including daytime, evening and Saturday appointments.